Best Kobe Day Trip Itinerary + Tips Before You Visit

 Is Kobe Worth Visiting?

-Kobe is an easy day trip from Osaka, with many things to do as tourist that varies from scenic water views to cultural and nature sites.
+Kobe is an easy day trip from Osaka, with many things to do as a tourist that varies from scenic water views to cultural and nature sites.

 It’s also very easy to walk around, though some sites takes some transportation efforts.